evangelosIlias/blog/README.md

-## Blog test project
+Blog Test Project

-The blog test project is a blog where users can register log in, create posts, edit, and delete posts.
-In addition, they can comment on posts, and delete and edit their comments.
-The search box is useful for searching based on title, post, or comment.
+The Blog Test Project is a Laravel-based web application that enables users to register, log in, create, edit, and delete posts.
+Users can also comment on posts and manage their own comments.
+The application includes a search feature for finding content based on titles, posts, or comments.

-For the blog project, the Laravel framework was used as per requirement

-For macOS users, valet can be used to get access to the project ```http://blog.test```

-Run the following commands for database migration, seeders migration, and unit test
+Getting Started
+Prerequisites

+    Composer
+    Laravel

+Installation

+    Clone the Repository:

+    bash

+git clone <repository_url>

+Navigate to the Project:

+bash

+cd blog-test-project

+Install Dependencies:

+bash

+composer install

+Environment Setup:

+bash

+cp .env.example .env

+Update the .env file with your database credentials.

+Generate Application Key:

+bash

+php artisan key:generate

+Run Migrations:

+bash

-- ``` php artisan migrate ``` to migrate the database
+php artisan migrate

+Seed Database:

+bash

-- ``` php artisan migrate --seed ``` to migrate the seeders
+    php artisan migrate --seed

+Testing

+Run unit tests:

+bash

-- ``` php artisan test ``` to run the tests
+php artisan test

-For that project ``` composer ``` and ``` breeze ```  installed
+Usage

+    Accessing the Project:

+    For macOS users with Valet: http://blog.test.

+    User Actions:
+        Register and log in to your account.
+        Create, edit, and delete posts.
+        Add and manage comments on posts.

+    Search Functionality:
+        Utilize the search box to find posts or comments.

+Example Images

+Contributing

+Feel free to contribute by forking the repository and submitting pull requests.
+License

+This project is licensed under the MIT License.